junesirius/junesirius.github.io/_posts/Supernatural/SPN_Time_Travel/SPN-Time-travel-whole-novel.md

 "I don't know, maybe he's trying to help, like I asked him to, you know?
 Maybe he thought if we could figure out something from them, we could change things.
 We might still get a chance to win."

-"Or maybe he was just there watching the flowers and so happened to run into a witch hunt, and he was just trying to save some poor woman and her young kid, who turned out happened to be the future King of Hell in like three hundred years."
+"Or maybe he was just there watching the flowers and so happened to run into a witch hunt, and he was just trying to save some poor woman and her young kid, who turned out, just happened to be the future King of Hell in like three hundred years."

 "Yeah, maybe that.
 And also, don't forget, the woman turned out to be a real witch."

-"I never know Crowley had a witch mother."
+"I never knew Crowley had a witch mother."

 "Tell me about that."